 witch Aunt Flo.

 I first learned about the DivaCup in 2010, right before I left for a three-month backpacking trip to South America.
-My friend Jenna was finishing up a year of work with a nonprofit in South Africa, and she reached out to let me know about this little product that had really come in handy over the past year out in the countryside.
+My friend Jenna was finishing up a year of work with a nonprofit in South Africa, and she reached out to let me know about this little product that had really come in handy out in the countryside.
 Her taking that leap and approaching me with what could have been an awkward subject (we’d known each other for a long time, but we weren’t exactly talk-about-our-periods close) ended up changing my life for the better in a big way.

 Jenna’s timing also couldn’t have been more perfect.
 I had already begun packing for my trip and was mortified to discover how much space in my backpack was going to be devoted to feminine hygiene products alone.
 At her recommendation, I purchased a cup and tried it out.
 Almost immediately, I unpacked the gallon-size Ziplock bag I had stuffed full of pads, pantyliners, and tampons and gave that space to more important stuff like clothes and toiletries.
 It was a lifesaver!